cambridge-cares/TheWorldAvatar/Deploy/stacks/Singapore/README.md

 ```

 ### GFA data
+Execute [landplot_matching.http] to match buildings with landplot.
+This should create a table public.matched_buildings, mapping ogc_fid of landplots to building_uui.

 Make sure ./gfa_config is populated with data.
 A copy of the data can be obtained from https://www.dropbox.com/scl/fo/9jl3cmee0h26uhm7zyy0f/h?rlkey=mm2wd0al9zrydqxrybbouxzun&dl=0 (only CARES members have access).

 Execute the following request to the GFA agent